 As well as these two, DPD.IE can create a cookie to track affiliates (used to allow sites to track and reward vendor affiliates).
 Whilst this (little used) function cannot be disabled by a setting, sites that do not allow persistent cookies can safely remove this.

-A user may also see one other cookies if they choose to install and use the users online module as it creates cookies to track when an anonymous user logs in so that it does not miscount active users.
-To avoid this cookie log in a user may contact us at firstname.lastname@example.org
+A user may also see one other cookie if they choose to install and use the user's online module as it creates cookies to track when an anonymous user logs in so that it does not miscount active users.
+To avoid this cookie log in a user may contact us at email@example.com

 A cookie is created called "language" to store the current language